The Stepwise Deception: Simulating the Evolution from True News to Fake News with LLM Agents: Related Work

+Agent-based modeling simulates complex systems through individual agents' interactions in dynamic environments~\cite{macal2005tutorial}.
+The integration of LLMs has enhanced these simulations by enabling natural language processing capabilities~\cite{zhang2025weaving,chen2023improving,chen2023topic} and human-like intelligence in planning and decision-making~\cite{xi2023rise}.
+This has led to widespread adoption across various domains~\cite{li2023you,park2023generative,liu2025truth,jin2025beyond}, establishing LLM agents as a new paradigm for human-level intelligence simulation.
 In more specific applications, LLM agents have been employed to simulate social media dynamics.
-For instance, \citet{tornberg2023simulating} used LLMs with agent-based modeling to investigate social media algorithms and provide insights into real-world phenomena.
-Similarly, \citet{park2022social} demonstrated that LLM agents could generate social media content indistinguishable from human-generated material.
-These developments showcase the growing potential of LLM agents in modeling human social behavior at a collective level.
-To the best of our knowledge, our work is one of the first to apply LLMs in simulating the evolution of fake news within an agent-based framework.
+For instance, \citet{tornberg2023simulating} used them to investigate social media algorithms and provide insights into real-world phenomena, while \citet{park2022social} demonstrated their ability to generate human-like social media content.
+Our work extends this approach by being one of the first to apply LLM agents in simulating fake news evolution.

-\section{METHODOLOGY}
+\section{Methodology}